 Mains supply.
-The meter is located within the lounge.
+The meter is assumed to be located in an external box.

 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.